batikim09/LIVE_SER/README.md

        --save -wav './wav/your_wave.wav'
 ```

-If you run a batch mode, putting a list of wave files, make a txt file that cotains a list of wave files, first.
+If you run a batch mode, putting a list of wave files, make a txt file that contains a list of wave files, first.
 Wave files are separated by newlines.

 ```bash
 python ./src/offline_ser.py -d_id 1 -vd 1000 -p_mode 2 -f_mode 1 -log ./output/offline.wav.csv \